Note: My Web pages are best viewed with style sheets enabled. |

 The climber is trained along a wire rope that runs from the side of my house (above the gate to the back yard) to my neighbor's house.

-I used to have a wrought iron bench on the brick walkway, right off the front porch.
+I used to have a wrought iron bench on the brick path, right off the front porch.
 It disappeared in the fall of 1996.
 Since it was quite heavy (real wrought iron, not aluminum) and there were no scuff marks on the bricks, I conclude that at least a pair of thieves worked together.
 At that time, several such thefts — all specializing in wrought iron benches — occurred in this area.
 It was a very nice place to sit and wave at the neighbors.
-I replaced it in 1998 with an aluminum bench that looks like wrought iron, chained to an eye-bolt sunk into the walkway.
-It will not rust and is actually more comfortable than the old bench; it is large enough for my wife and I to sit together.
+I replaced it in 1998 with an aluminum bench that looks like wrought iron, chained to an eye-bolt sunk into the path.
+It will not rust and is actually more comfortable than the old bench; it is large enough for my wife and me to sit together.
 But I still prefer the design of the old bench.

 ![]() Main gardening page |